aweinb3/aweinb3.github.io/indexes/spotify-wrapped-complete/spotify-wrapped-complete.md

 This is intentionally an MVP, but I hope to expand it in the future.
 I'm already thinking about.
 - Connecting to more insights via Spotify's API (genres, artist popularity)
-- More behavioral insights (already looking into skip rates, seasonal trends, etc.)
+- More behavioral insights (already looking into skip rates, track/artist clustering, etc.)
 - Building a more interactive UI.

 ## 5. Photos